ampproject/amphtml/extensions/amp-access/amp-access-analytics.md

 # <a name="amp-access-analytics"></a>AMP Access and Analytics

-Experiment: "amp-access-analytics" should be enabled via https://cdn.ampproject.org/experiments.html or `AMP.toggleExperiment('amp-access-analytics')`.
-See [Experiments Guide](../../tools/experiments/README.md).

-An integration with *amp-analytics* is under development and can be tracked on [Issue #1556](https://github.com/ampproject/amphtml/issues/1556).
-This document will be updated when more details on the integration are available.

 ## Access analytics triggers

 Access service issues events for major states in the access flow.
 These events can be reported via an analytics package using triggers.